epage/epage.github.io/blog/blog/winnow-toml-edit-combine-nom.md

-This matches my experience in using and now maintaining clap: the larger an API is, the less people are likely to discover what is available, lowering the value gained by each new API addition.
+This matches my experience in using and now maintaining clap: the larger an API is, the less people are likely to discover what is available, lowering the value of each part of the API with each new API addition.

 The first area I focused on was trying to remove the distinction between "complete" and "streaming" parsers. `nom` has a lot of parsers behave somewhat differently when the input isn't completely in-memory.
 Currently, that is handled by having parsers duplicated, like with `nom::bytes::complete::take_while` vs `nom::bytes::streaming::take_while`.